 1. Know your personnel and who has access to your system.

 Administrative access gives a lot of control.
 Never provide access to those who do not need it.
-Only provide access for what personnel need to know.
+Only provide access for what personnel needs to know.
 Background checks should be done as well.

 2. Know your program.